Antique Restoration is Both an Art and a Science

 On the other hand, there are some cases when the antique furniture is valued only when they seem useful or functional.
 This is usually the case of antique cabinets, chairs, tables, drawers and other storage furniture.
 As such, light cleaning will no longer be sufficient.

 Refinishing, stripping, and repairing should also be made.
 Such processes may entail the replacement of some parts of the antique furniture.
 Polishing and repainting can also be considered.
 However, regardless of the process that will be applied, it is important to note that the value of the antique should be retained or increased after the restoration process.
+Another form of antique restoration is conservation.
+Unlike other restoration processes that aim to retain the object's functionality or appealing form, conservation is mainly concerned with the preservation of the remaining material.
+Note that in such cases, the value and worth of the antique solely depend on the fact that it is old.

 Basically, conservation is highly applicable for an antique furniture piece that is only displayed.
 In the conservation process, the task of the antique restorer is to not to make the object seem new.
 Instead, he needs to stop or slow down the deterioration process of the antique material.